Former SEC Enforcement Attorney|12 Years in Government Service|(561) 706-7646

 Corporate law governs the rights, relations, and conduct of persons, companies, organizations, and businesses.
 It deals with the formation and operation of corporations and other business entities, including partnerships and limited liability companies.
 Key areas of corporate law include:

-Shareholder agreements and disputes
+Shareholder agreements and equity compensation plans

 Corporate Law Services